Have Questions?

 In the same way, Alternative Counseling Services Inc believes in individualized care to make sure that their patients achieve the best possible results.
 The drug and alcohol rehab also specializes in other types of care like co-occurring mental and substance abuse disorders, suicide prevention services, self-help groups, persons with post-traumatic stress disorder, child care for clients children, housing services - among many others.
 All these services are also provided by Alternative Counseling Services Inc in a variety of settings like outpatient counseling, inpatient drug abuse treatment, outpatient detox facilities, short term drug abuse treatment, long term addiction treatment centers, as well as others.

 In addition, it has aftercare plans designed to help you achieve lasting sobriety.
-These programs have made sure that Alternative Counseling Services Inc has a special place within the Hereford, AZ. area, especially because they promote both positive short and long term outcomes for the clients who enroll into this alcohol and drug rehab.
+These programs have made sure that Alternative Counseling Services Inc has a special place within the Hereford area, especially because they promote both positive short and long term outcomes for the clients who enroll into this alcohol and drug rehab.
 Lastly, Alternative Counseling Services Inc accepts private medical insurance, cash or self-payment, medicaid, medicare, sliding fee scale, state welfare or child and family services funds, state corrections or juvenile justice funds and others.

 Substance Use Disorder Care ClinicJoint Commission CertifiedSAMHSA